MPA in Global Leadership

 - Evidence of fluency in English if it’s not your native language.
 See more details in the FAQs.

 - Application fee: $95

 - Online Video Response.
 This video of your response to a random question, generated by the SIPA Admissions office, helps us to assess your English language skills.
 It is not meant to measure your expertise in global policy issues.

 By invitation only.
 The admissions committee will conduct interviews with selected applicants via Zoom.

 Summer Program 2023 July 24 Monday First Day of Classes.
 Summer Term September 1 Friday Summer Term ends Fall Term 2023 September 4 Monday Labor Day.
 University Holiday September 5 Tuesday First Day of Fall Term November 6 Monday Academic Holiday.
 No classes November 7 Tuesday Election Day.
 University Holiday November 22 Wednesday Academic Holiday.
 No classes November 23-24 Thursday-Friday Thanksgiving.
 University Holiday December 11 Monday Last Day of Classes December 22 Friday Fall Term ends Spring Term 2024 January 15 Monday Martin Luther King, Jr. Day Observed.
 University Holiday January 16 Tuesday First Day of Classes.
 Spring Term March 18-22 Monday-Friday Spring Recess May 6 Monday Last Day of Classes May 22 Wednesday Commencement.
 Graduation Day

 New York, NY 10027

-If you have specific questions about the MPA in Global Leadership program or admissions process, sign up for one 30-minute virtual appointment to speak with an admissions representative.
+If you have specific questions about the MPA in Global Leadership program or admissions process, sign up for one 30-minute virtual appointment to speak with our Assistant Director.